oicr-gsi/cbioportal_tools/README.md

 _src/_ contains all the Python scripts (as of now).

-_study_input/_ contains the required input configuration files for generating a study.
+_study_input/_ contains example input configuration files for sample studies.

 ### Dependencies
 This tool depends on: